TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 `targetId` (required) must be the id of an on-page element to which the template contents will be _appended_ as children.

+`config` (optional) is an object with 2 possible properties:

-`onceOnly` (optional) if set to `true`, the contents of the template will be consumed and can not be re-used.
+* `config.onceOnly` (optional) if set to `true`, the contents of the template will be consumed and can not be re-used.
 Otherwise, the template may be reused as often as needed.
+* `config.attributes` (optional) if provided, must be an object containing attribute-name:value pairs.
+These will be applied to the **first child element** of the template allowing any attribute (e.g. `id`, `class`, etc) to be set.

 > [!NOTE]
 > If the template contains `<style>` content, this becomes global to the page once it has been applied once.
 >
 > If the template contains `<script>` content, this is **run every time the template is applied**.
 So make sure you wrap any code in a test that will prevent it from re-running if that is important.

+See the Node-RED example library "Dynamic SVG Example" flow for an example using this function.

 ### `addClass(classNames, el)` - Add one or more classes to an element :id=addClass